Readri205/MS2_Project/README.md

     * V18.3 Update README Code Block javascript format
     * V18.4 Update README contents and code blocks
     * V18.5 Clean HTML and CSS files
+    * V18.6 Add and amend README and Testing.md text

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)2[↩](#a2)3[↩](#a3)4[↩](#a4)5[↩](#a5)6[↩](#a6)7[↩](#a7)8[↩](#a8)9[↩](#a9)